cloudmesh-community/book/chapters/arch.md

 We start our observation with some a depiction of some of the important architectural models motivating the current state of information technology services we provide in
 @fig:evolution-computer-arch.
-The
-are computers used primarily by large organizations for critical applications; bulk data processing, such as census, industry and consumer statistics, enterprise resource planning; and transaction processing.
+The are computers used primarily by large organizations for critical applications; bulk data processing, such as census, industry and consumer statistics, enterprise resource planning; and transaction processing.
 The term originally referred to the large cabinets called "main frames" that housed the central processing unit and main memory of early computers.  has been updated by von Laszewski to include the mobile computing and the internet of things phase that is bringing rapid changes to how we perceive and use the cloud in the near future.

 ![Evolution of Compute Architectures](images/compute-phase.png){#fig:evolution-computer-arch}

-We define the following terminology based on the evolution of compute
+We define the following terminology based on the evolution of compute architectures.
-architectures:

 ### Mainframe Computing